ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ### 8.3 Responder Matching

-For forward and backward link calculations, only contributors that have responded in both the target and predictive period and are in the same group (imputation class) for both periods shall be used to calculate the ratios.
+For forward and backward link calculations, only contributors that have responded in both the target and predictive period and are in the same imputation class for both periods shall be used to calculate the ratios.

 For construction link calculations, only contributors that have responded in the target period and have an available auxiliary variable shall be used to calculate